 A sleep apnea doctor is the type of professional you’ll want to see about sleep apnea, or even about sleep in general.
 This kind of professional is especially qualified to help you and provide a lasting solution for sleep apnea and other sleep problems.
 Just keep in mind that different sleep apnea doctors may suggest different treatments for you.

 Sleep apnea is often considered a chronic condition which means it isn’t necessarily curable, but this doesn’t mean the symptoms can’t be relieved.
 It’s possible to relieve the symptoms of sleep apnea and even the condition itself.
 Losing weight may be a major part of your treatment plan.

 Often CPAP therapy is offered by doctors for the treatment of sleep apnea, and while it works for many patients, it doesn’t work for all, and often oral appliance therapy is preferred by patients.
 This kind of therapy is actually much simpler, easier, and more comfortable for patients to do, as it entails the use of a simple mouthpiece at night instead of a bulky CPAP machine.

 Get in touch with our clinic today to learn more about sleep apnea and our doctors and treatments.
-Koala® Center for Sleep & TMJ Disorders has multiple locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, and you can find their addresses and contact information on our Locations page.
+Koala® Center For Sleep & TMJ Disorders has multiple locations in Illinois, Indiana, Missouri, Texas and Wisconsin, and you can find their addresses and contact information on our Locations page.
 Go ahead and contact us at one of our locations for more information or for a consultation, or call our head office at (855) 977-0400.
 We look forward to hearing from you soon!